-This field experience would be very beneficial for the school, in that now I have discovered a way for the data team to assist teachers in finding more effective uses for the data at our disposal, and to begin tracking data on sources that we previously did not track.
-It could also provide a means for uncovering overarching student learning problems, as the current use of data is not working to its fullest extent.
-The impact can be measured in the improved student achievement that would result from the data team uncovering student learning problems, verifying causes, and exploring different solutions.
+This field experience would be very beneficial for the school, in that now I have used this data to uncover various achievement gaps.
+It could also provide a way to get teachers thinking about achievement data in a new way, i.e. considering different performances and achievement gaps among the various subgroups.
+The impact can be measured in the improved student achievement that would result from the faculty discovering previously unknown achievement gaps, verifying causes, and exploring different solutions.